xanthics/PoE_Weighted_Search/README.md

 **gensearchparams**

+Given a dictionary of stat weights and a set of tags, generates a search string for pathofexile.com/trade

+***

+**GenerateSearch**

 First update dps(with values from POB), the minion flags, and selections with valid flags.
 Then run this file to generate a search string for pathofexile.com/trade with your various mod weights.
 This sometimes fails to load but resubmitting has worked every time so far

 ***

 **HOWTO**

+Either go to the web based version [here](http://gw2crafts.net/pobsearch/modsearch.html), or complete the following steps for the offline version.

 1) Download the entire project and extract all files to the same location.